passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 1. Importing the [`ethers.js`](https://docs.ethers.org/v5/) library to interact with the user's EVM wallet
 2. Importing the `useState` and `useEffect` hooks from React to store local state and run some code after rendering
-3. Configuring variables for the Gitcoin Passport API Key, Community ID, API endpoints, and the point configuration for the app (the `thresholdNumber`)
+3. Configuring variables for the Gitcoin Passport API Key, Scorer ID, API endpoints, and the point configuration for the app (the `thresholdNumber`)
 4. Creating a variable to hold the header information that will be sent with the API calls

 Add the following code to `app/page.tsx`: